kingnightabhi2000/myNews/README.md

 # myNews
-Its a ad free News website
+Its a ad free News website.</br>
+A collage Web Designing project which is made up of ( HTML , CSS , JAVA SCRIPT ).